 Length: 6 to 8 inches

-Physical Characteristics: Found in a variety of colors including neon green, yellow, blue, violet and more with black bars on head, wings and back.
+Physical Characteristics: Found in a variety of colors including neon green, yellow, blue, violet, and more with black bars on the head, wings, and back.

 These wonderful birds are among the smallest species kept as pets, are easy to care for and if you get one when they are young, they are easy to train too!
-Budgies are also quite affordable, playful and active.
-They can learn to talk and provide they owners with hours of amusement.
+Budgies are also quite affordable, playful, and active.
+They can learn to talk and provide their owners with hours of amusement.